 A weed can be described as a plant growing outside its natural environment and having some sort of adverse impact.
 The majority of weeds have come from overseas but some Australian native plants may also become weedy outside their natural range.
 Here is some information about some of the most invasive weeds in the Bega Valley Shire.
 For information on other weeds in the Shire, visit Council’s website.

 For the latest research and advice on managing African Lovegrass in native pastures in the Bega Valley, see Information Sheet 1, Information Sheet 2 – Roller Wiping and Information Sheet 3 – Lowland Grassy Woodlands.

 The Fireweed Best Practice Management Guide was produced by UNE and CSIRO in 2012.
 More information can be found on the NSW DPI fireweed page.

-Click here for a useful flyer which explains why Sagittaria is such a problem for our waterways.
-NSW DPI information can be found here.
+NSW DPI explains why Sagittaria is such a problem for our waterways – information can be found here.